-- those with chest problems, such as asthma or bronchitis
+- individuals with chest problems, such as asthma or bronchitis

-The nasal-spray flu vaccine is a vaccine made with live, weakened flu viruses that do not cause illness.
+The nasal-spray flu vaccine: The nasal-spray flu vaccine contains live, weakened flu viruses that do not cause illness.

 Seasonal flu shot

-A flu vaccine will contain three influenza viruses:
+A flu shot will contain the vaccine for

 - influenza (H3N2) virus